sbabic/swupdate/README.md

 - Power-Off safe
 - Hardware / Software compatibility.

-This software is licensed under GPL Version 2.0+
+Different components of this software are under different licenses (a mix of MIT, GPLv2 and GPLv2+).
+License information for any file is either explicitly stated or defaults to GPL version 2.0+.

 Please check inside doc directory for documentation or the online documentation (generated from doc/) at: